adgalad/Epilog/doc/design.md

 ## Program Structure

-An Epilog program consists of zero or more `record`, `either` or `function` definitions, as well as one or more `procedure` definitions.
+An Epilog program consists of zero or more `record` or `either` definitions, as well as one or more `procedure` definitions.
 One of the procedure definitions must be for the special procedure `main`.
-This procedure will be the first one to be executed when running the compiled Epilog program, and will be the place from which to call any other procedures or functions declared in the program, as well as make use of the defined `record`s and `either`s.
+This procedure will be the first one to be executed when running the compiled Epilog program, and will be the place from which to call any other procedures declared in the program, as well as make use of the defined `record`s and `either`s.

 Example: